Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 "That's odd.
 A layer of animal fat on your pan?
 That's sounds a bit unappetizing."

-"Other than the fat that seeps out of meat while cooking, I don't think it's really in any of our other dishes."
+"Other than the fat that seeps out of the meat while cooking, I don't think it's really in any of our other dishes."
 The inn staff were in agreement.

 The pieces were starting to come together.
 The bland meat.
 The dipping sauce.
 The flavorful pizarka being treated as a delicacy.
 The level of cuisine was rather low compared to my own experiences.
 I had made my own lard due to the simplicity of the process and the availability of raw materials while traveling, but now I understood why I never saw it sold in the market.